microsoft/FluidFramework/.changeset/light-rectangles-rejoice.md

 In the case of the `description` property, this is mapped directly to the `description` property supported by JSON Schema.

 Custom, user-defined properties can also be specified.
-These properties will not be leveraged by the system by default, but can be used as a handy means of associating common, application-specific properties with Field Schema.
+These properties will not be leveraged by the system by default, but can be used as a handy means of associating common application-specific properties with Field Schema.

 Example: